Micka33/myorb-art/README.md

  - [x] Implements an input that can accept several ORBS IDs (currently up to 10)
  - [x] Display several orbs so there is never an empty slot
  - [ ] Display friendly errors (wrong id, etc)
- - [ ] Store orbs IDs in URL param
+ - [ ] Store orbs IDs in URL (easier to save a custom selection)
- - [ ] Close Orbs when pressing escape
+ - [ ] Close orbs when pressing escape key
  - [ ] Dynamically resize the orbs on browsers resize

 ---